nikollgjokaj/pdf_pilot/README.md

         The method returns the answer from GPT-3 and the ID of the segment that generated the answer.

 Note: Before using the class, you need to configure the API keys for AI21 and OpenAI.
 You also need to install the "fitz", "requests", "transformers", and "openai" libraries.

+## Redis Version

+We also have a Redis Version:
+We used Redis as a caching mechanism to store the processed PDF data.
+The HandoutAssistant class has a redis_client attribute, which is created in the constructor by initializing a Redis client with the host, port, and database information.

+The process_pdf method of the HandoutAssistant class takes a pdf_path parameter and first checks if the data for that PDF is already cached in Redis by calling the get method on the Redis client with the pdf_path key.
+If the data is cached, it returns the cached data.
+If the data is not cached, it calls the PDFHandler.pdf_to_text method to extract the text from the PDF and then calls the AI21Segmentation.segment_text method to segment the text.

+It then assigns page numbers and IDs to the segments using the assign_page_numbers_and_ids_to_segments method and returns the resulting questions_data.
+Before returning the questions_data, it also stores it in Redis using the set method on the Redis client with the pdf_path key and the questions_data value.